L'Enfant Plaza station: VRE station

 Richmond, Fredericksburg and Potomac Railroad local service used a station at 7th Street until at least the mid-1950s.
 Virginia Railway Express (VRE) built a new station in the early 1990s.
 Manassas Line service began on June 22, 1992, followed by Fredericksburg Line service on July 20.
 L'Enfant is the northern terminus of 40% of trips on VRE.
 A 2010 city report analyzed options to expand the station, including the potential extension of MARC service from Union Station to L'Enfant or Alexandria.
 VRE began planning for an expansion of the station in 2021.
 The existing side platform will be replaced with an island platform to allow for increased service, with a fourth track added.
+As of 2025, construction is expected to take place from late 2027 to late 2029.
+The project received a $25 million federal grant in July 2026.